Our volunteers passionately guide the organization forward.

 Research Assistant

-Aubry Quick (she/her) completed a bachelor’s in psychology at Southern Nazarene University and is a recent Master of Social Work at the University of Oklahoma.
-She gained experience in the nonprofit and medical social work sectors during her tenure.
+Aubry Quick (she/her) works for Oklahoma Human Services as a Child Welfare Specialist.
+She completed a bachelor’s in psychology at Southern Nazarene University and is a recent Master of Social Work at the University of Oklahoma, where she gained experience in the nonprofit and medical social work sectors.
 Additionally, she has a background in research, having spent the past three years working as a research assistant.
 Aubry plans to pursue a Ph.D. and continue working in adoption research.
 As a stepparent adoptee, Aubry deeply values work that centers the adoptee experience and is passionate about including all adoptee voices.

 Smiling woman with wavy brown hair standing near a body of water with boats in the background.